kitamado/markdown-cv/index.md

 `Jan2021`

-**Detect faces in newspaper pages with certain names**, *Python Project: pillow, tesseract, and opencv*, Coursera
+**Detect faces in newspaper pages with certain keywords**, *Python Project: pillow, tesseract, and opencv*, Coursera

 Search through the images looking for the occurrences of keywords ad faces.
 Gain the ability of using OpenCV to detect faces, using tesseract to do optical character recognition and using PIL to composite images together into contact sheets.